Director of Long Beach Trauma Recovery Center

 Coordinator of MFT Program

-Dr. Ghafoori has been selected by the Fulbright Specialist Review Committee and the J. William Fulbright Foreign Scholarship Board (FFSB) to serve as a candidate on the Fulbright Specialist Roster for a period of 5 years beginning in July, 2013.
+Dr. Ghafoori was selected by the Fulbright Committee and the J. William Fulbright Foreign Scholarship Board (FFSB) to serve as a candidate on the Fulbright Specialist Roster for a period of 5 years beginning in July, 2013.
 She completed her first Fulbright Specialist grant at the University of Crete Department of Health Psychology in 2014.

 She has extensive experience as a mental health clinician and clinical supervisor.
 She teaches courses in treatment planning (COUN 608), ethics and law (COUN 510), child abuse and domestic violence (COUN 512), psychotherapy techniques (COUN 522), practica in Marriage and Family Therapy (COUN 609), fieldwork in Marriage and Family Therapy (COUN 643d and COUN 644d), and Cognitive Behavioral Therapy (COUN 692).
 She provides clinical supervision to students learning adult psychotherapy skills in the CSULB Community Clinic for Counseling and Education.

 Professional Licenses and Credentials

-Psychological reactions to trauma; mental health disparities in traumatized groups; treatment of trauma; disaster mental health with specific emphasis on reactions to trauma, epidemiology and impact of traumatic stress; attachment bonds and traumatic stress; resiliency after trauma; effectiveness of evidence-based therapies for mental health difficulties.
+Traumatic Stress: Psychological reactions to trauma; disaster mental health with specific emphasis on reactions to trauma, epidemiology and impact of traumatic stress; attachment bonds and traumatic stress; cross-cultural differences in resiliency and pathology after trauma

 PEER REVIEWED ARTICLES: